Looking for the Closest Beach to Charlotte NC?

 Distance: 270 miles | Time: 4 hr 25 mins

-Another barrier island but this time in the state of Georgia.
+Another barrier island, but this time in the state of Georgia.
 It’s a small island near the city of Savannah, GA.
-Known for its 3 miles of wide sandy beaches, including South Beach, Mid Beach, North Beach, Back River Beach, and Little Tybee Beach.
+It is known for its 3 miles of wide sandy beaches, including South Beach, Mid Beach, North Beach, Back River Beach, and Little Tybee Beach.

-If you like to explore some history on the island, then head to North Beach where you will find a rich history dating back to the 1800s.
-They have Georgia’s tallest and oldest lighthouse, a museum, and several Forts that served as coastal defense systems.
+If you would like to explore some history on the island, then head to North Beach, where you will find a rich history dating back to the 1800s.
+They have Georgia’s tallest and oldest lighthouse, a museum, and several Forts that serve as coastal defense systems.

 Outer Banks NC Beaches

 In the Outer Banks NC you will find some of the most amazing beaches as well in North Carolina.
 The popular barrier islands called The Outer Banks are a chain of narrow islands that cover the area just south of Virginia and run parallel to the coast of North Carolina.